ggfisher/hello-world/sql_practice.md

 __*Find the age of the oldest student who is either a History major or enrolled in a course taught by I.Teach*__

 SELECT max(S.age)
-FROM Student S, Class C, Enrolled E, Faculty F
-WHERE S.snum = E.snum AND E.cname = C.name AND C.ﬁd = F.ﬁd AND F.fname = ‘I.Teach’
-UNION
-SELECT max(S.age)
 FROM Student S
-WHERE S.major = 'History'
+WHERE (S.major = 'History')
+OR S.snum IN (SELECT E.snum
+FROM Class C, Enrolled E, Faculty F
+WHERE E.cname = C.name AND C.ﬁd = F.ﬁd AND F.fname = ‘I.Teach’)